dotlang/language/doc/RFE.md

 - Most of the use case for generics (map, reduce, filter, sort, search, ...) the code is rather simple and small.

 ? - Declare that `[...]` ntation is only valid at module level.

+? - We can use concept of dynamic compile-time sequence in core. define function `sort` which works on any data type.
+Just assume it's defined like: `sort = [...]` and functions are geneated by compiler.